-While anxiety itself is the activation of excess energy in your body, not all of the symptoms are energy related.
+Anxiety itself is the activation of excess energy in your body.
+But not all of the symptoms of anxiety are energy related.
 Some people experience the opposite - severe fatigue and lethargy that keeps them from doing much in their day to day life.

 Lethargy is an extremely common anxiety symptom, and unfortunately it's an example of a type of symptom that can often lead to the development of more anxiety.